-- 1. Resolve disputes peacefully and voluntarily; - 2.
-Ensuring peaceful change in a changing society; - 3.
-Orderly change of rulers; - 4.
+- 1. Disputes are resolved peacefully and voluntarily. - 2.
+Ensuring peaceful change in a changing society - 3.
+Orderly change of rulers - 4.
 Use of coercion to a minimum; - 5.
-Recognition and respect for the values of diversity; - 6.
+Recognition and respect for the value of diversity - 6.
 Upholding justice - 7.
 Promotion of science; and - 8.
-Recognition and respect for freedom (Iswari, 2020).
+Recognition and respect for freedom (Iswari 2020).

-The democracy that is implemented and that applies in Indonesia today is the result of the amendment of the 1945 Constitution of the Republic of Indonesia, which contains the principles of democracy as stated in Article 1 paragraph (2), which emphasizes that "sovereignty is in the hands of the people and is exercised according to the Constitution".
-Of course, based on the constitution, it has been explicitly shown that the Indonesian state adheres to a democratic system where all community aspirations can be directed and constructed into joint decisions (Muslih, 2017).
+The democracy that is implemented and that applies in Indonesia today is the result of the amendment of the 1945 Constitution of the Republic of Indonesia, which contains the principles of democracy as stated in Article 1, paragraph (2), which emphasizes that "sovereignty is in the hands of the people and is exercised according to the Constitution."
+Based on the constitution, it has been explicitly shown that the Indonesian state adheres to a democratic system in which all community aspirations can be directed and constructed into joint decisions (Muslih, 2017).